elatov/elatov.github.io/_posts/2014-04-03-rhcsa-rhce-chapter-15-nfs.md

     nfsd (pid 13813 13812 13811 13810 13809 13808 13807 13806) is running...

-Also let&#8217;s make sure all the services are correctly registered with RPC:
+Also let's make sure all the services are correctly registered with RPC:

     [root@rhel1 ~]# rpcinfo -p |  awk '{ if (a[$5]++ == 0) print $0; }' "$@"
        program vers proto   port  service